 "That's the one."

-"It's got potential," said Ash, placing his hand on his chin and looking up into the clear morning sky to ponder.
+"It's got potential," Les said, placing his hand on his chin and looking up into the clear morning sky to ponder.

-"I didn't think it sounded like something Phil would write," Les said quietly.
+"I didn't think it sounded like something Phil would write," Ash said quietly.

 "Could be a good song to end a concert with."

 The two managers continued to chatter to each other, and Phil took his chance to shoot a nasty look at Tim.
 "You punk," he mouthed at the bassist.
 Or it could have been another, more profane word of similar lettering.
-Tim didn't care, though.
-Phil had no power over him.
+Tim didn't care, though, he was too busy attempting to land his used napkin in a wastebasket.
+Phil had no power over him anyway.

 "You know, New York might just be a really good place to start a tour," said Les, stepping away from the railing and walking around Larry's chair.
 He set his laptop down on the table between Larry and Robby, then opened it and navigated to the band's official website.
 "You guys have plenty of fans in New York.
 I'm thinkin' that maybe your first show should be free, so that more people will come."